defoebrand/rover_challenge/README.md

 -   Rover stays locked to its grid position despite active screen resizing
 -   Rover can not move outside of its 5 x 5 grid
 -   Form inputs respond to changes enacted by interactive grid and vice versa
--   All calculations are stored for future review and visible in the results index
+-   All calculations are stored for future review
--   Rover movement logic has been extracted into a gem

 ###### Coming Features
 -   Interactive results to show rover move with each instruction step
+-   User accounts to associate personal simulations
+-   Index of all previous results
+-   Rover movement logic extracted into a gem

 ###### Known Bugs
 -   Rover screen position is calculated based on grid screen position.
 Scrolling down and partially obscuring the view of the grid alters this calculation and positions the rover above the expected grid point.
 Scrolling up and repositioning the rover clears this bug.